loopspace/Enigma-Machine/README.md

 Although it could be done in a single formula, not only does spacing it out simplify it, it also makes it possible to see the inner workings.

+In addition to the encryption columns, it is useful to have an indexing column with the numbers from `1` upwards.
+I've put this in the first column, under the heading `Offsets`.

 The columns are as follows: